openenergymonitor/rf69/readme.md

 1. Supports transmitting data using the standard JeeLib packet format used by OpenEnergyMonitor hardware up to Nov 2022.

 2. Supports transmitting and receiving data using a patched version of the native JeeLabs rf69.h driver (Adapted from original by Robert Wall).
-This makes use of the in-build capabilities of the RFM69 module rather than emulating the RFM12 module via the compatibility mode provided by the standard JeeLib packet format.
+This makes use of the in-built capabilities of the RFM69 module rather than emulating the RFM12 module via the compatibility mode provided by the standard JeeLib packet format.

 ---